 Waste & Underground Tank Management Bureau

-The Waste and Underground Tank Management Bureau (WUTMB) regulates asbestos abatement control, hazardous waste generators, motor vehicle wrecking facilities, clandestine methamphetamine lab cleanup, septic pumpers, non-hazardous solid waste management facilities and underground storage tanks.
+The Waste and Underground Tank Management Bureau (WUTMB) regulates asbestos abatement control, hazardous waste generators, motor vehicle wrecking facilities, clandestine methamphetamine lab cleanup, septic pumpers, non-hazardous solid waste management facilities, underground storage tanks, and recycling activities.

 The bureau assures that the environment is adequately protected from the hazards of waste disposal and improper storage and distribution of petroleum fuels.
 Technical reviews, licensing, certifications, inspections, compliance monitoring, training and technical assistance achieve these functions.
-Waste management facilities include: non commercial hazardous waste sites, municipal landfills, construction demolition waste landfills and septic tank land application sites.
-The bureau licenses and regulates motor vehicle wrecking facilities and administers a state junk vehicle collection program that recycles automotive scrap metal as well as protect the scenic beauty of Montana's landscape.
+Waste management facilities include: non commercial hazardous waste sites, municipal landfills, construction demolition waste landfills, septic tank land application sites, and recycling activities.
+The bureau licenses and regulates motor vehicle wrecking facilities, including an administrative program which recycles automotive scrap metal.
 WUTMB prevents pollution by ensuring proper installation, operation and maintenance of underground storage tanks containing regulated substances.
 WUTMB also works with property owners, certified contractors and other public agencies to clean up clandestine methamphetamine labs.

 - Permitting and compliance of asbestos abatement projects where asbestos containing materials are removed, transported, or disposed and licensing of persons who perform asbestos-related work such as asbestos abatement, inspection, project designing and management planning.